TyrantJoy/One-click-shell_script/README.md

 ---
 ## MTProxy
 - Note
-> Before use,You should open the port you want to set or turn off the firewall.
+> Before use,You should open the port you want to set or turn off the firewall and the user executing the shell script must be `root`.
 - How to use
 ```sh
 wget https://raw.githubusercontent.com/TyrantJoy/One-click-shell_script/master/MTProxy/MTProxy.sh